nditech/apollo/infra/README.md

 This directory contains the Terraform configuration for Apollo's AWS deployment.

+Apollo is expected to run as a Flask/Gunicorn web service plus a separate Celery worker, backed by PostgreSQL/PostGIS, Redis, and S3 attachments.

 ## Structure

 - `infra/bootstrap/` creates and manages the S3 bucket used for Terraform remote state.